bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 ## RUN instruction
 The `RUN` instruction allows arbitrary commands to be run during build time.

+In our case, we are using `RUN npm install` to install dependencies from the `package.json` file copied in to our image.
+As a reminder, `npm` is pre-installed as a part of our `node:15` base image.
 [Official Docs](https://docs.docker.com/engine/reference/builder/#run)

 ## EXPOSE instruction